Chiewy23/design-patterns/README.md

 The composite pattern allows you to have a tree structure and treat each node in two ways:
 - Composite: It can have other objects below it.
 - Leaf: It has no objects below it.

+## Decorator

+Allows behaviour to be added to an individual object.
+A decorator attaches additional responsibilities to an object.